 Clear Visions, Muddy Waters: What Will European Cities Look Like in 2030 and Beyond?

-1 Recentyears have shown the limitations of econometric forecasting that most property funds and their advisers have become accustomed to using.
-Foresight scenario techniques, on the other hand, provide us with a different way to understand the future.
-Every day, we are faced with uncertainties ranging from pandemics — will swine flu or something worse sweep the world? — to climate change — will extraordinary weather events flood our homes or underground railways? — or financial meltdown — will a recession eventually lead to a financial depression?
 The Built Environment Foresight 2030 project started in 2007 and resulted in a report published earlier this year titled Built Environment Foresight 2030: the Sustainable Development Imperative.
 Since its inception, there have been workshops in London, Paris, Hong Kong, Shanghai and Chicago.
 Very different scenarios have emerged out of these.
-The key questions we as
+The key questions we asked were, firstly: